WebComponentsGuide/webcomponents.guide/learn/components/index.md

 Without the _Custom Element Registry_ the browser won't know what JavaScript to associate to what elements.
-By default, whenever the browser encounters a tag it does not know, it will use the `HTMLUnknownElement` class to give it a default behaviour.
+By default, whenever the browser encounters a tag it does not know, it will use the `HTMLUnknownElement` class to give it a default behavior.
 You can tell the browser to use a different class by _defining_ the tag name in the _Custom Element Registry_.
 With your own class _defined_, any time the browser sees the defined tag, it will set it up using the _associated class_.

 To define a _Custom Element_, you can use the global `customElements` API.
 You won't need to include any JavaScript libraries to use `customElements`, it's a global that already exists, like `console` or `localStorage`.
 There are two